Leonard Michaels

-Leonard Michaels (January 2, 1933 – May 10, 2003) was an American writer of short stories, novels, and essays, and a Professor of English at the University of California, Berkeley.
+Leonard Michaels (January 2, 1933 – May 10, 2003) was an American writer of short stories, novels, and essays, and a professor of English at the University of California, Berkeley.

 Early life and education

 Michaels was born in New York City to Jewish parents; his father was born in Poland.
 He attended New York University and was awarded a BA degree, and then went on to earn an MA and PhD in English literature from the University of Michigan.
 After receiving his doctorate, Leonard Michaels moved to Berkeley, California, where he was to spend most of his adult life and become Professor of English at the University of California.

 Literary career

-In 1969, Michael's first book was published – Going Places, a collection of short stories.
+In 1969, Michael's first book was published – Going Places, a collection of sexually charged short stories.

-His follow-up book, another collection of short stories, was I Would Have Saved Them If I Could, published in 1975.
+His follow-up book, another collection of short stories titled I Would Have Saved Them If I Could, was published in 1975.
 It was considered by some as strong as Michaels' debut.

 Michaels' first novel, released in 1981, was The Men's Club.
 It is story-like comedy that simultaneously attacks and celebrates the absurdities of men as they gather in a kind of urban support group.
 In 1986, the novel was made into a film, directed by Peter Medak, with the screenplay by Michaels, and starring Roy Scheider, Harvey Keitel, Stockard Channing, Jennifer Jason Leigh and Frank Langella.

 Michaels' second and last novel was published in 1992.
 Titled Sylvia, it is a fictionalized memoir of his first wife, Sylvia Bloch, who died by suicide.
 Sylvia is described in the book as "abnormally bright" but prone to violent rages, "like a madwoman imitating a college student."
 Sylvia incorporates passages from Michaels' diary, a selection of which was published under the title Time Out of Mind in 1999.

 Michaels became a regular contributor to The New Yorker magazine in the 1990s.